Anonymous4078/dominity-docs/docs/docs/Reactivity to Elements/binding reactables.md

 ```
 :::warning

-throttle,debounce,lazy are in beta stages
+throttle,debounce,lazy are in beta stages and isnt available yet

 :::